rancher/rke2/docs/adrs/009-multus-thick-plugin.md

 In addition, the thick plugin deployment should become the default method from upstream in the future.

 ### Pros
-- allow the use of [multus-dynamic-networks-controller](https://github.com/k8snetworkplumbingwg/multus-dynamic-networks-controller) by Harvester
+- allows the use of [multus-dynamic-networks-controller](https://github.com/k8snetworkplumbingwg/multus-dynamic-networks-controller) by Harvester to implement [interface hotplugging](https://kubevirt.io/user-guide/network/hotplug_interfaces/) with Kubevirt
 - Multus thick plugin provides better metrics

 ### Cons
 - higher resource consumption than with thin plugin
+- increased complexity to support the multus CRI shim
 - more complex multus chart to support
     - new optional components
-    - a different configuration is needed for each CNI we support (https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/thick-plugin.md#configure-deployment)
+    - a different configuration is needed for each CNI we support (https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/thick-plugin.md#configure-deployment) because the delegate CNI is called from inside the multus-dameon pod.
 - more cases to test in QA

 ## Implementation steps